5540.001 – Additive Manufacturing Casting Replacement Optimization (AMCRO) – Heat Treating and Chemistry

 Problem

-Commercially available feedstocks that are often used for wire-arc directed energy deposition (DED) were not designed to serve as bulk material and therefore may not perform similarly to the original, cast materials.
-Although post-build heat treating is desirable to promote homogeneity, reduce residual stress, and perhaps enable relaxation of the interpass temperature constraints that are typically required for welding, there are no standardized heat treatment procedures for commercially available wire-arc feedstocks.
+Commercially available feedstocks often used for wire-arc DED are not designed to serve as bulk material and therefore may not perform similarly to the original cast materials.
+Although post-build heat treating is desired to promote homogeneity, residual stress reduction, and the relaxation of interpass temperature constraints typically required for welding, standardized heat treatment procedures for commercially available wire-arc DED feedstocks do not exist.

 Objective

-The objective of this effort is to develop and demonstrate an optimized wire-arc DED process and post-process heat-treating procedures for the casting replacement of HY-80 steel castings.
-This will be achieved by compiling available program data, determining and reviewing process/property relationships, and completing elemental refinement modeling with respect to MIL-100S-1.
+The objective of this effort was to develop and demonstrate optimized wire-arc directed energy deposition (DED) process and post-process heat-treating procedures to replace HY-80 steel castings.
+This was achieved by compiling available program data, determining and reviewing process and property relationships, and completing elemental refinement modeling for MIL-100S-1.

 Technical Approach

-This effort is being led by the Pennsylvania State University Applied Research Laboratory (PSU ARL).
-The first task will be to perform computational modeling of the MIL-100S-1 alloy to identify equilibrium, non- equilibrium phases, and phase transformation temperatures to help inform the optimum wire-arc DED processing conditions and post heat-treating conditions.
-This task will also investigate optimum chemistries within the MIL-100S-1 specification to help reduce the quenching sensitivity to allow for more uniform properties between thick and thin sections.
-The second task will involve thermo-mechanical modeling of the wire-arc DED process to better understand the optimum build path to assure in process heating is maintained at acceptable levels to minimize distortion.
-This will also model the heat-treating response to understand expected heating and quenching curves as a function of distance from the surface.
-With the information gained from tasks 1 and 2, task 3 will produce builds by wire-arc DED and the builds will be sectioned for heat treating evaluations.
-Finally, task 4 will conduct material characterization on samples to assess the impact of various wire-arc DED processing and heat-treating conditions used.
+The first task under this project was to perform MIL-100S-1 alloy computational modeling to identify equilibrium, non-equilibrium phases, and phase transformation temperatures to inform the optimum wire-arc DED processing conditions and post-heat-treating conditions.
+This task also investigated optimum chemistries within the MIL-100S-1 specification to reduce the quenching sensitivity for uniform properties between thick and thin sections.
+The second task involved wire-arc DED process thermomechanical modeling to improve optimum build path understanding, assuring in-process heating was maintained at acceptable levels to minimize distortion.
+This task also modeled the heat-treating response to understand expected heating and quenching curves as a function of distance from the surface.
+With the information gained from tasks one and two, task three produced builds by wire-arc DED and these builds were sectioned for heat-treating evaluations.
+Lastly, task four conducted a material characterization on samples to assess the impact of various wire-arc DED processing and heat-treating conditions used.

 Project Participants